Cambridge (1803 ship): Career

-On 6 January 1814 Cambridge, Evans, master, arrived at Havana.
+On 6 January 1814, Cambridge, Evans, master, arrived at Havana.
 She had repelled an attack by a Carthaginian privateer schooner of one gun and 80 men near Morro Castle (Havana).
 Two hours later the privateer captured a ship.

 On 6 May 1825, Cambridge, Mason, master, rescued the crew and their belongings from the leaky and sinking Albert, Dixon, master.
 Both vessels were sailing to London, Cambridge from Jamaica and Albert from Virginia when Cambridge came upon Albert at 46°N 32°W. Albert had four feet of water in her hold that was rising at 18" per hour, even with her pumps working.

+Fate

-FateCambridge was last listed in Lloyd's Register in 1841 with the annotation "SUNK".
-She was sunk on 2 (or 4) May 1841 by ice in the Baltic Sea.
+Cambridge was last listed in Lloyd's Register in 1841, with the annotation "SUNK".
+She was sunk on 2 (or 4) May 1841, by ice in the Baltic Sea.
 A Russian ship rescued the crew.
 Cambridge was on a voyage from Reval, Russia to Newcastle upon Tyne.